 Data collection on sexism and harassment in public areas

-There is little local data on the different uses made of public areas according to sex, or on gender-related violence in public areas.
-Understanding women’s experiences and taking account of their expectations and the solutions they would like implemented is essential in undertaking effective public action.
+There is little local data on the different uses made of public areas according to sex, on gender-related violence in public areas and on the impact of urban planning and atmosphere on this type of violence.
+It is essential to understand women’s experiences and take account of their expectations and the solutions they would like implemented, while also benefiting from professional expertise in order to undertake effective public action.

 Survey of women’s habits in public areas in Geneva